The Best Coffee Crème Brûlée | 6 Ingredients

 - Sugar – this will add sweetness to the custard – just a bit!
 Crème brûlée shouldn’t be too sweet.

 - Vanilla bean paste – for that classic note of vanilla!
 The paste is more intense than extract but more convenient and affordable than actual beans.
 You can buy it online or in specialty food shops.
+Or, use double the amount of vanilla extract.

 - Espresso powder – this will add lots of coffee flavor without adding too much liquid to the custard.
 You can find it either in the coffee aisle or baking aisle of the grocery store!
+Instant coffee works too.

-- Superfine sugar – feel free to use regular granulated sugar if you want to skip an extra ingredient.
-Granulated will take longer to caramelize but still works!
+- Superfine sugar – using superfine sugar (instead of granulated) will give us an evenly caramelized top.
+But feel free to use regular granulated sugar if you want to skip an ingredient.

 For the best flavor, use a high-quality espresso powder or instant coffee.
 I buy some from a local coffee shop but you can also find good brands online or even in some well-stocked grocery stores.